Combination feeding: Breast and bottle feeding

 Although there're lots of benefits that come with combi feeding, using a combination of different feeding methods may be tricky for both a baby and their parents to get used to at first.
 Let's run through some advice to help you introduce bottle feeding into your feeding journey - whether that's expressed breast milk or formula.

-Combination feeding with a bottle and expressed breast milk
+Combi feeding with a bottle and expressed breast milk

 Parents often find that when they express breast milk in the morning, they're able to collect more in a shorter amount of time.
 But it's also worth noting that expressing at night helps to maintain your long-term milk supply, so try to do both if you can.

-Combination feeding with a bottle and formula
+Combi feeding with a bottle and formula

 If you'd like to feed formula in a bottle alongside direct breastfeeding, it's recommended that you introduce them to formula gradually.
-Not only does this give time for your body time to reduce the volume of breast milk it produces, but it also allows your little one's digestive system plenty of time to adjust.
+Not only does this give time for your body time to reduce the volume of breast milk it produces, but it also allows your baby's digestive system plenty of time to adjust.

 If you're introducing formula feeds because you're going back to work, it can help to start combination feeding a few weeks in advance.
 Establishing a good combination feeding schedule can help you get into the swing of your new routine.